Trogón Coliblanco

 Green-backed Trogon

-Behavior: Trogons, including the Green-backed Trogon, are known for their distinctive perching behavior.
+Behavior: Trogons, including the Green-backed Trogon, are known for their particular perching behavior.
 They often sit quietly on branches, scanning for prey such as insects and small fruits.
 When hunting, Trogons may sally out from a perch to catch flying insects or pluck fruit from trees.

 Breeding: Green-backed Trogons typically nest in tree cavities or old woodpecker holes, where the female lays a small clutch of eggs.
 Both parents take turns incubating the eggs and caring for the young chicks.
 The nesting period and parental care can vary depending on environmental conditions and food availability.